andr1an/nic-api/README.md

 password from NIC.RU.
 Here is the registration page: https://www.nic.ru/manager/oauth.cgi?step=oauth.app_register

-Create an instance of `nic_api.DnsApi` and provide obtained credentials:
+Create an instance of `nic_api.DnsApi` and provide the obtained credentials:

 ```python
 from nic_api import DnsApi